 Become a Councillor

-If you would like further information about becoming a councillor, you may wish to talk to an existing councillor in your local area or contact the Office of Local Government – email@example.com – or phone 02 4428 4100.
+If you would like further information about becoming a councillor, talk to an existing councillor in your local area or contact the Office of Local Government by email firstname.lastname@example.org or phone 02 4428 4100.

-For more information about registration, nomination, election campaign finances, voting and other election processes, as well as important dates and deadlines, go to the NSW Electoral Commission website at www.elections.nsw.gov.au
+For more information about registration, nomination, election campaign finances, voting and other election processes, go to the NSW Electoral Commission website at www.elections.nsw.gov.au.

 Online candidate training tool